airbnb/knowledge-repo/README.md

 # The Knowledge Repository (BETA)

-The Knowledge Repository project is focussed on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
-It provides various data stores (and utilities to manage them) for "knowledge posts"
+The Knowledge Repository project is focused on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
+It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / iPython Notebook) to better promote reproducible research.

 **Note:** The Knowledge Repository is a work in progress.
 There are lots of code cleanups and feature extensions TBD.
 Your assistance and involvement is more than encouraged.